Toolbars & globals

 @storybook/api package provides the necessary hook for this scenario.
 You can use the

-updateGlobals function to update any global values you want.
+updateGlobals function to update any global values you need.

 @storybook/core-events packages together to trigger the refresh.

-For example, if you were working on a toolbar addon, and you want to refresh the UI and update the global once the user clicks on a button, like so:
+For example, if you were working on a toolbar addon, and you want to refresh the UI and update the global once the user clicks on a button: